Ohio Country: Colonial period

+Map of Canada (New France) after 1713.
+At its fullest extent, Canada extended from south of the Great Lakes to the Gulf of St. Lawrence.

 In the late 1740s and the second half of the 18th century, the British and French angled for control of the territory.
 The English intended to gain control of the area by sheer number of settlers on the ground.
 In 1749, The Crown through the government of the Colony of Virginia granted the Ohio Company a beneficial deal on this territory on the condition that it be settled by colonists from the Thirteen Colonies.

 French and Indian War

 With the arrival of Europeans to America, both Great Britain and France had claimed the territory and sent fur traders into the area to do business with the Ohio Country Indians.
 The Iroquois League also claimed the region by right of conquest.
 The rivalry among the two European nations, the Iroquois nations, and the Ohio valley Indian tribes for control of the region played an important part in the French and Indian War that lasted from 1754 through 1760.
 Having initially remained neutral, eventually the Ohio Country Indians largely sided with the French who were more interested in hunting in the region and were not actively settling the area as was their British colonial rivals.
 Armed with supplies and guns from the French, the Indians launched raids against their enemies via the Kittanning Path east of the Alleghenies.
 After they destroyed Fort Granville in the summer of 1756, Pennsylvania's Proprietary Governor John Penn ordered Captain John Armstrong to destroy the Shawnee villages west of the Alleghenies, hoping to put an end to their raiding activities.
 Meanwhile, other British and colonial forces drove the French from Fort Duquesne.
 They built Fort Pitt at the confluence of the Allegheny and Monongahela rivers that form the Ohio River.
 (Note: The Ft.
 Pitt settlement later developed into the city of Pittsburgh, Pennsylvania.)
 After being defeated by Britain, France ceded their claims to the entire Ohio Country in the 1763 Treaty of Paris.
 They had done so, however, without consulting their Native American allies who—in many cases—continued the fight against the colonial frontiersmen.